curv3d/curv/README.md

-Curv is a virtual machine for 3D solid modelling.
+Curv is an integrated geometry kernel and virtual machine which supports 2D and 3D solid modelling.
+The integration is needed for F-Rep (Functional Representation): a model is represented by VM code, and the VM is special because it can run on an FPU as well as on a CPU.

-It's a technology demo for the OpenSCAD community, and shows off some tech that is proposed for incorporation into OpenSCAD.
+Curv is a technology demo for the OpenSCAD community, and shows off some tech that is proposed for incorporation into OpenSCAD.

 The goal is to make OpenSCAD faster and more powerful: